How to write a business plan for a cheese processing company?

 The projected P&L statement

-The projected P&L statement for a cheese processor shows how much revenue and profits your business is expected to generate in the future.
+The projected P&L statement for a cheese processing company shows how much revenue and profits your business is expected to generate in the future.

-Ideally, your cheese processor's P&L statement should show:
+Ideally, your cheese processing company's P&L statement should show:

 - Healthy growth - above inflation level